SI-FMI-2019/UP-2019/WIP/Practice tasks.md

 2. Create an array with **100 ints** from 1 to 100.
 Divide each element of the array by 2 and print the array.
 3. Write a function which accepts an **array of ints with 5 elements** and subtracts 1 from each element.
 4. Write a function which accepts **2 arrays of integers with 3 elements** and adds the elements of the second array to the  first.
 As a result `arrayOneProcessed[i] = arrayOne[i] + arrayTwo[i]`.
+5. Create an array with **10 ints**, which the user enters and return the minimum, maximum and average value
+6. Write a function that accepts **two arrays of ints, each with 5 elements** and multiplies the elements the elements from both arrays
+7. Write a function that **reverses an array of ints that has 5 elements**
+8. Write a function that takes an **array with 5 doubles**.
+Print the difference between each element and the average of the rest. *Example: `1 2 3 4 5` -> `-2.5 (1 - 3.5), -1.25 (2 - 3.25), 0 (3 -3), 1.25 (4 - 2.75), 2.5 (5 - 2.5)`

 ## Pointers